 This course focuses on art and science of biblical interpretation.
 It delves into various methodologies and assumptions in hermeneutics as well as develop skills in interpreting the biblical texts.
+It also helps students develop the specific skills needed for interpreting the Bible.
 The course can be taught by team teaching (OT and NT professors).
 Prerequisite: 1 OT, 1 NT course.